jmottster/newton/README.md

     * MOUSE RIGHT CLICK on Blob - Follow this blob (blob becomes you reference frame, you move with it, but can still also move freely)
   * ESC - Quit
   * Q - Disengage/reengage mouse
+  * R - Return to default speed
   * F - Toggle fullscreen/windowed mode
   * V - Toggle ambient light (helps to see dark side of blobs)
+  * T - Toggle blob trails to show orbit path (doesn't apply to moons)
+  * G - Toggle cursor and gimbal on/off
   * B - Toggle show name of blobs above blobs (for all blobs, this will impact performance)
   * UP ARROW - Increase timescale (make time go faster)
   * DOWN ARROW - Decrease timescale (make time go slower)